Home/Vegetables/Dehydrated Cabbage

 How long does dehydrated cabbage last?

-When stored in a cool, dry place, it can last up to 1 year.
+When stored in a cool, dry place, it can last for 1-2 years.

 Is dehydrated cabbage as nutritious as fresh cabbage?

-Absolutely, it can be added to soups, stews, and casseroles.
+It can be added to soups, stews, casseroles, and stir-fries.